4 simple ways to maximise and grow your CPF savings for retirement

 Can I continue to invest under the CPF Investment Schemes beyond age 55?

-After setting aside your FRS in your RA, you can still use your OA to invest in stocks under CPFIS.
-However, if you’re eligible to withdraw money from your OA, it might be more beneficial to invest using cash.
-Remember, there’s a quarterly service fee (about $2) for investing through CPFIS, but not for investing with cash.
-So, if you were to ask, I’ll just withdraw them as cash and invest outside the CPFIS scheme.
+After setting aside your FRS in your RA, you can still use your OA to invest in stocks under the CPF Investment Scheme (CPFIS).
+However, if you are eligible to withdraw funds from your OA, it may be more beneficial to invest using cash instead.